-Start by simply decluttering and grabbing some items or equipment that can truly help you in your business (check out this article if you need some ideas).
+Start by simply decluttering and grabbing some items or equipment that can truly help you in your business.
 From there, you can add less important (but effective) things such as wall art and other decor that make you feel inspired every time you sit down to get to work.

 Get financially fit

 Getting your finances in order is arguably even more important when you’re a business owner.
 If you haven’t done so, prioritize this as another goal for small business owners.
 Consider opening separate accounts for business and personal and tracking business expenses.
 Start 2023 on a good note so you won’t find yourself in the same place come next tax season.
 Finding a financial coach or advisor may be beneficial for your personal life and business.

 Pro-tip: With tax season right around the corner, it may be time to familiarize yourself with this explainer on taxes and Teachable.

 We’ll be the first to tell you this: If you don’t take care of yourself, your business will only be able to do but so well.
 Take small steps to be healthy.
 Think: eating balanced meals, remembering to take breaks, fueling your mind with stimulating reading, and even going on short walks to move your body.
 You don’t need to purchase an expensive gym membership or a crazy meal plan to reap these benefits.
 Take it one day at a time and take care of yourself by any means.
 Your health comes before anything.